PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 3. **KubeConfig files** You must have kube config files for both clusters.
 4. **storkctl**: Run `storkctl version`.
 If it returns version number then it is installed, else install it with following commands.
 Make sure to replace the **<Provide-Full-Path-Of-Any-One-KubeConfig-File>** for **KUBECONFIG** variable:

 	> Note: '**--retries**' parameter only works with kubectl v.1.23 or later (Tested with v.1.23.4).
-If this version is not available try without the option, but in some cases it fails with '**unexpected EOF**' error.
+If this version is not available try without the **--retries** option, but in some cases it fails with '**unexpected EOF**' error.
 In that situation please upgrade kubectl.

 		export KUBECONFIG=<Provide-Full-Path-Of-Any-One-KubeConfig-File>
 		STORK_POD=$(kubectl get pods --all-namespaces -l name=stork -o jsonpath='{.items[0].metadata.namespace} {.items[0].metadata.name}')